There’s hundreds of posts on Acne online, what you should and shouldn’t do.

 Even after I beat it, (after spending a small fortune) I had finally got rid of it but I was left with scarring, which used to upset me every time I caught sight of it.

-I had lots of different scarring caused by it but the most prominent were the Ice Pick Scars.
+I had lots of different scarring caused by it but the most prominent was the Ice Pick Scars.

 It was a cruel reminder of what I went through all those years ago.
 Sound familiar?